syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Macros.md

 ---
 title: Working with Macros | DocIO | Syncfusion
-description: This section illustrates how to load and save a macro enabled documents
+description: This section illustrates how to load and save a macro enabled documents using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG
 ---
-# Working with Macros
+# Working with Macros in Word document

 Macro is a way to automate the tasks that you perform repeatedly.
 It is a saved sequence of commands or keyboard strokes that can be recalled with a single command or keyboard stroke.